apache/mynewt-documentation/docs/tutorials/blinky/arduino_zero.rst

 -  Sets the system configuration setting for Board Support Package to support the Arduino Zero Pro.

-See the :doc:`concepts` for more information on setting options.
+See the :ref:`concepts` for more information on setting options.

 Create a Target for the Blinky Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~